ramyabala221190/NodeExpressMicroservice-I/README.md

 of the VM which functions as the manager node in swarm cluster.

-The above 2 are required when we need to deploy the compose stack files, env files of the cart microsvcs into a folder: product-node-express in the VM.
+The above 2 are required when we need to deploy the compose stack files, env files of the cart microsvcs into a folder: cart-node-express in the VM.

 AZURE_VM_SSH_KEY: Contains the private key.
 Public key provided to azure.
 DOCKERHUB_PASSWORD: Contains the password for Dockerhub account